 WHEREAS, on November 17, 2022, the Commission formally received notice of the petition of application initiated by the landowner as required by Government Code Section 56857.
-Subsequently, a 60-day period began in which the NCSD had an opportunity to terminate the annexation if any financial or service-related concerns existed as outlined in Government Code Section 56857.
-The NCSD did not request termination during this period, allowing the application to continue to be processed by staff; and
+Subsequently, a 60-day period began in which the NCSD had an opportunity to terminate the annexation if any financial or service-related concerns existed as outlined in Government Code

-Resolution No. 2024-09 Page 2 of 5
+Resolution No. 2024-XX Page 2 of 5